 And then the outsider must receive a benefit from the trustee or beneficiaries or their associates in return.

 Think of this benefit as something that ends up being a deduction for the outsider, for example interest paid.

-There must be a connection between the assessable income and the deduction.
+The third condition is that there must be a connection between the assessable income and the deduction.
 It must be reasonable to conclude that the whole thing happened to get the losses out of the trust.

 s270-10 (1) (c):…it is reasonable to conclude that …the trust derived the scheme assessable income…wholly or partly, but not merely incidentally, because the deduction would be allowable.